zesty-io/zestyio-atom/README.md

 ### Planned for post production

-* Type ahead for Parsley models and fields to enmulate the expierence inline (see https://codersblock.com/blog/creating-an-autocomplete-plug-in-for-atom/)
+* Type ahead for Parsley models and fields to enmulate the expierence inline (see https://codersblock.com/blog/creating-an-autocomplete-plug-in-for-atom/ and https://github.com/lonekorean/atom-autocomplete-boilerplate/blob/master/lib/basic-provider.js)
 * Remote publishing button for views
 * Have tray show a publish button for the file
 * Have publish trigger a cache refresh/destroy